arbaker82/finalProject/README.md

 ## Requirements Met
 ### There are code comments for Requirements // ex.
 (REQUIREMENT 1)

-1. Use arrays, objects, sets, or maps to store and retrieve information that is displayed in your app.
+1. REQUIREMENT 1: Use arrays, objects, sets or maps to store and retrieve information that is displayed in the app.
-    -	Met: In birthday.js, an array years is used to store the years for which APODs are fetched.
-	- 	Met: In birthday.js, the monthDayMap object is used to validate the day based on the selected month.
+	-	This is satisfied with the monthDayMap object in the isValidDate function.
-2. Analyze data that is stored in arrays, objects, sets, or maps and display information about it in your app.
+2. REQUIREMENT 2: Analyze data that is stored in arrays, objects, sets or maps and display information about it in the app.
-	-	Met: In birthday.js, the function displayBirthdayAPODs iterates over the apods array to display the APODs in the carousel.
+	-	This is satisfied in the displayBirthdayAPODs function where the fetched APODs are displayed.
-3. Use a regular expression to validate user input and either prevent the invalid input or inform the user about it in all cases prevent invalid input.
+3. REQUIREMENT 3: Use a regular expression to validate user input and either prevent the invalid input or inform the user about it in their server.js, birthday.js, and script.js files.
-	-	Met: In server.js, regular expressions dateRegex, monthRegex, and dayRegex are used to validate date input.
-	-	Met: In script.js, the dateRegex is used to validate the date input for fetching APODs.
+	-	This is satisfied in server.js with the regular expressions for validating date, month, and day.
+4. REQUIREMENT 4: Analyze text and display useful information about it.
+	-	This is satisfied with the isValidDate function in both server.js and birthday.js.
-4. Create a function that accepts two or more input parameters and returns a value that is calculated or determined by the inputs.
+5. REQUIREMENT 5: Create a function that accepts two or more input parameters and returns a value that is determined by the inputs.
-	-	Met: In birthday.js, the function isValidDate accepts month and day as input parameters and determines if the date is valid based on monthDayMap.
+	-	This is satisfied with the fetchAPOD and displayBirthdayAPODs functions.
-5. Retrieve data from a third-party API and use it to display something within your app.
+6. REQUIREMENT 6: Retrieve data from a third-party API and use it to display something in the app.
-	-	Met: In server.js, the endpoints /apod and /birthday-apods fetch data from the NASA APOD API.
-	-	Met: In script.js and birthday.js, the fetched data is displayed on the web page.
-6. Create a Node.js web server using a modern framework such as Express.js or Fastify.
-Serve at least one route.
-	-	Met: In server.js, an Express.js server is created and serves routes /apod and /birthday-apods.
+	-	This is satisfied with the API calls to fetch APOD data in both server.js and birthday.js.

 ## Dependencies: Node, Express, node-fetch, dotenv